At Pain Psychotherapy Canada, we specialize in treating chronic pain & symptoms.

-Studies have shown that chronic pain and symptoms such as back pain, fibromyalgia, pelvic pain, neck pain, migraines, headaches, IBS, fatigue, dizziness, and tinnitus are often not structurally caused, but occur in the brain due to learned neural pathways1,2.
-At Pain Psychotherapy Canada, we specialize in treatment approaches that help our clients heal these brain and nervous system issues.
+Studies have shown that chronic pain and symptoms such as back pain, fibromyalgia, pelvic pain, neck pain, migraines, headaches, IBS, fatigue, dizziness, and tinnitus are often not physically caused, but occur in the brain due to learned neural pathways 1,2.
+This condition is called neuroplastic pain or symptoms.

-Safe sensations are amplified into pain when our brain and nervous system feels in danger5.
-The following factors can trigger and perpetuate neuroplastic pain and mind-body symptoms6,8:
+The following factors can trigger and perpetuate neuroplastic pain and symptoms 8:

 • Belief the body is permanently damaged or flawed